 Our main concern is the safety of our customers and colleagues, and we will update this page if anything changes.

 We’re doing everything we can to make sure our customers can still do their banking easily and safely.
 Here are a few things that you can do to help make this happen:

 If you need to sign up for online banking but can’t find your Magic Word, or if you need to reset your online banking details but can’t wait for your Magic Word to arrive, you can use our app.

 Here’s what you need to do:

 You can of course continue to transfer money (including transfers above £5,000) online, electronically or via faster payments

-As of the 1st April 2020, the maximum spend on contactless transactions will be increased from £30 to £45.
+As of 1 April 2020, the maximum spend on contactless transactions will be increased from £30 to £45.
 If you need to spend more than £45 there are many ways to choose to pay - Chip & PIN, cash and alternatives such as mobile payments which do not have an upper limit when authenticated through biometric technologies.

 Some fraudsters are exploiting the coronavirus to try and get your money.
 Watch out for the scams below during this time:

 This email address is only for reporting possible scam activity – please do not use it for general questions or banking requests.